Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring

-To further verify the physical interpretability and feature propagation capability of the proposed Physics–Edge Hybrid Backbone, we conducted an effective receptive field (ERF) visualization experiment to compare it with a conventional ResNet-based backbone under identical training and inference settings, as shown in Figure.~\ref{fig:7}.
-Specifically, we employed the gradient-based ERF analysis method, where the gradient of the central activation with respect to the input pixels was accumulated and visualized as a heatmap~\citep{ding2022scaling}.
-The visualization highlights high-response regions that contribute most significantly to the central neuron activation, thus reflecting the spatial extent and distribution of the model’s receptive field.
+To analyze the contextual aggregation ability of the proposed plume-oriented local--global backbone, we conducted an effective receptive field (ERF) visualization experiment and compared it with the original ResNet-18 backbone under the same training and inference settings, as shown in Figure~\ref{fig:7}.
+Following the gradient-based ERF analysis method~\citep{ding2022scaling}, we computed the gradient of the central activation with respect to the input pixels and accumulated the gradient responses to obtain an ERF heatmap.
+The heatmap highlights the input regions that contribute more strongly to the selected activation, thereby reflecting the spatial extent and distribution of the model's effective receptive field.